A visit to Hopewell Rocks in New Brunswick is the ideal way to appreciate one of the earth’s natural wonders – the tides of the Bay of Fundy.

 The Bay of Fundy, which stretches for 270km between New Brunswick and Nova Scotia on Canada’s Atlantic coast, is home to the world’s highest tides and one of the most popular places to experience and appreciate this natural wonder is Hopewell Rocks.

-Our first family visit to Hopewell Rocks was in 2002 before my 9 year old daughter, Emma, was born so we decided that a return trip was necessary during our Atlantic Canada trip last summer.
+Our first family visit to Hopewell Rocks was before my younger daughter, Emma, was born so we decided that a return trip was necessary during our Atlantic Canada trip last summer.
 We stayed in Moncton and drove out to Hopewell Cape to spend the day.
 Visitors should plan to spend several hours to fully experience the park as the ideal visit includes walking on the ocean floor at low tide and observing (or kayaking) the world’s highest tides at full tide.

 We arrived in the morning at low tide and opted to walk from the Visitors’ Centre down to the viewing platforms and beach, pausing to take photos along the way.
 There is also a shuttle bus that runs down to the viewing platform for anyone who isn’t up to the 15-30 minute walk.

 We spent about an hour and a half walking the ocean floor which can be safely explored by visitors from 3 hours before until 3 hours after low tide.
 It’s wise to have sturdy footwear that can be hosed off afterward as the beach is quite muddy and squishy in places.
 A few areas were roped off due to the danger of falling rocks from eroding cliffs so visitors should exercise some caution when walking cliffside.

 Emma was particularly fascinated by the mounds of seaweed on the ocean floor.

 The red cliffs at the Hopewell Rocks were first formed millions of years ago and the incredible 40-70 foot high rock formations that we see today are a result of steady erosion of the soft sandstone along the shoreline by the daily tides.